LividJava/LividJava/README.md

  - Some repos/forks I use for Discord servers I administrate/moderate
  - and maybe the occasional cringe issue that I cannot delete ~~existence is pain~~

-I can easily be reached via Discord LividJava#8420 or [Keybase](https://keybase.io/lividjava)
+I can easily be reached via Discord @LividJava